 IB Exam Registration for May 2021 will take place from October 1 - October 31.
 Any registrations submitted after October 31 may be subject to significant late fees imposed by IBO.

 - Complete the online registration form.
 (IB Exam Registration Guidance)

-- SUBMIT the attached registration form, with PROOF OF PAYMENT, at the IB OFFICE (214A) by OCTOBER 31, 2019.
-Payments to be made to the bookkeeper: Make checks payable to Mountainside HS or pay online and print the receipt.
+- Payment is due by OCTOBER 31, 2020.
+Payments to be made to the bookkeeper: Make checks payable to Mountainside HS or pay online: https://or-beaverton.intouchreceipting.com/.

 IB Exams are the culminating assessment component for most IB Diploma Courses.
 Exams generally take place during the first three weeks of May and are administered at Mountainside High School.
 Exam dates are set by the IBO and are NOT flexible except in the case of civil unrest or natural disaster.
 Each 'exam' is often comprised of multiple 'exam papers' given over the course of 1-3 days.